Nederlandse Volleybalbond

 The Dutch Volleyball Association or in (Dutch : Nederlandse Volleybalbond, NeVoBo) is an organisation founded in 1947 to govern the practice of volleyball in the Netherlands.

 It organises the men's and women's championships, and places the men's and women's national team under its aegis.
 The NeVoBo joined the FIVB in 1947.

-The NeVoBo included Steven van de Velde, a convicted child rapist, in their team for the 2024 Paris Olympics.

 NeVoBo members

 This table shows the evolution of the number of members and associations through the years: